BGforgeNet/FO2tweaks/README.md

 To avoid this, these brahmin will now be on player's team.

 #### Expanded highlighting
 Expanded version of Sfall highlighting mod.
-A picture speaks a thousand words.
+A picture is worth a thousand words.
 Highly configurable.

 ![highlighting in game](https://github.com/BGforgeNet/FO2tweaks/blob/master/pics/highlighting.jpg "highlighting in game")